ravimashru/obsidian-show-file-path/README.md

 - Show icons for each part of the path (folders and file)
 - Show/hide the name of the file in the path
 - Click the path (in the status bar) to copy it to the clipboard
+- Use "Show Current File Path: Copy path" command to copy path to the clipboard
 - Copy relative or absolute path of file based on setting